top of page

 🌴 Warm Climates (Zones 8–11)

-• Direct sow carrots, beets, radishes
+• Direct sow carrots, beets, and radishes

 • Plant peas and leafy greens